By Andrew Lambe, 16th Feb 2017 (Updated 12th June 2017)

 The 5th AML directive proposes to lower the threshold to 10% for companies that present a risk of being used for money laundering or tax evasion.
 This has already been taken quite seriously by both Banks and Trust & Company Service Providers alike, who would insist on obtaining customer due diligence for shareholders who hold 10% or more in a company.

-It has been proposed that further information on the introduction of the Central Register will be introduced next month.
+It has been proposed that further information on the introduction of the Central Registry will be introduced next month.
 It has also been suggested that there will be no filing fee to update the Register and a three-month grace period will be offered to companies to make their filings once the Register is up and running.

-The Central Register will not be available to the general public; however, it will be available to government departments, the Central Bank and other entities who are obliged to carry out customer due diligence checks such as banks, accountants, solicitors and anyone with a legitimate interest in enforcing anti-money laundering regulations.
+The Central Registry will not be available to the general public; however, it will be available to government departments, the Central Bank and other entities who are obliged to carry out customer due diligence checks such as banks, accountants, solicitors and anyone with a legitimate interest in enforcing anti-money laundering regulations.

 What do I need to do to ensure my Irish Company is compliant?